nodejs/node/doc/contributing/security-release-process.md

    * This command generates a new `vulnerabilities.json` file with HackerOne reports chosen to be released in the `security-release/next-security-release` folder.
-   * It also creates the Pull Request used to manage the security release.
+   * It also creates the pull request used to manage the security release.

 2. **Review of Reports:**
    * Reports can be added or removed using the following commands:
      * Use the "summary" feature in HackerOne.
-Example [2038134](https://hackerone.com/bugs?subject=nodejs\&report_id=2038134)
+Example [2038134](https://hackerone.com/reports/2038134)
      * `git node security --add-report=report_id`
      * `git node security --remove-report=report_id`